RayanAIX/Traffic-Sign-Recognition-AI/README.md

-# Traffic-Sign-Recognition-AI
-Deep Learning model to classify German traffic signs using CNN with the GTSRB dataset.
-Built for real-time recognition and intelligent driving systems.
 # 🚦 Traffic Sign Recognition AI

 A Convolutional Neural Network (CNN)-based deep learning model trained to recognize and classify German traffic signs using the GTSRB dataset.
 This project demonstrates the power of AI in real-world applications like autonomous vehicles and intelligent traffic systems.